 The better choice is to spend your time getting pledges from friends, family, and acquaintances.
-Then start to learn about the various government programs that provide grants in your sector.
+Then start to learn about the various government programs that provide grants for nonprofits in your sector.
 The skills you will learn in getting donors and winning grants will be very important in the future of your nonprofits.
 Most people who start nonprofits think about how they can help a cause, but the fact remains that founders of successful nonprofits are great fundraisers.

-A great resource for learning about building a nonprofit can be found by listening or reading The Nonprofit MBA Podcast.
+A great resource for learning about building a nonprofit can be found by listening to or reading The Nonprofit MBA Podcast.

 Don’t Be Fearful Of Learning More About Financing Tools